Mapping Auto-context Decision Forests to Deep ConvNets for Semantic Segmentation: Results

-We also compared our method with the Fully Convolutional Network (FCN), a state-of-the-art method for semantic segmentation using CNNs \cite{long_shelhamer_fcn_2015}.
-This network was downloaded from Caffe's Model Zoo\footnote{\url{https://github.com/BVLC/caffe/wiki/Model-Zoo\#fcn}}, and initialized with weights fine-tuned from the ILSVRC-trained VGG-16 model.
-Fine-tuning takes approximately $1$ day on a single Nvidia K-40 GPU (see Section~\ref{subsubsec:Zfish} for details).
-We observed that the FCN network failed to train successfully, achieving a Dice score of only $0.18$, likely because of the limited size of the training data set (see Figure~\ref{fig:fcn}).
+We also considered the task of training the same ConvNet architecture from a random initialization.
+We trained the network first maintaining the sparsity of the weight layers, and then fully connecting the layers corresponding to tree connectivity; however, these yielded final Dice scores of only $0.04$ and $0.15$, respectively.
+Finally, we compared our method with the Fully Convolutional Network (FCN), a state-of-the-art model for semantic segmentation \cite{long_shelhamer_fcn_2015}.
+This model (and others in the Caffe Zoo) take as input an RGB image, and are not directly amenable to grayscale microscopy images.
+We created 3-channel images by duplicating the grayscale image, and fine-tuned the network for approximately $1$ day on a single Nvidia K-40 GPU.
+The FCN network failed to train successfully, achieving a Dice score of only $0.18$, due either to incompatibility of this pre-trained model with 1-channel images, the significant difference in task domain, and/or the limited size of the training set.